vicompany/Front-end-Guidelines/README.md

 ### Evergreen Browsers

 The term _evergreen browser_ refers to a browser that gets updated automatically to future versions.
-Therefor browser versions become less of a focus and, more importantly, new web technology becomes available to users and us developers quicker.
+Therefore browser versions become less of a focus and, more importantly, new web technology becomes available to users and us developers quicker.

 * [The Evergreen Web by Scott Hanselman](http://www.hanselman.com/blog/TheEvergreenWeb.aspx)
 * [Evergreen Browsers by Rob Eisenberg](http://eisenbergeffect.bluespire.com/evergreen-browsers/)